gravitee-io/helm-charts/am/README.md

 | ---------------------------- | ------------------------------------- | ------- |
 | `mongodb-replicaset.enabled` | Enable deployment of Mongo replicaset | `false` |

-See [MongoDB replicaset](https://github.com/helm/charts/tree/master/stable/mongodb-replicaset) for detailed documentation on helm chart.
+See [MongoDB replicaset](https://artifacthub.io/packages/helm/bitnami/mongodb) for detailed documentation on helm chart.

+** Please be aware that the mongodb-replicaset installed by Gravitee is NOT recommended in production and it is just for testing purpose and running AM locally.

 ### Gravitee.io Configuration